altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 *Robert was yanked across the creatures landscape*
 ~A forest of red-bubble-gum trees stretching into the sky~ ~A sky: ideas and connections shown brightly~
-~A dark moon growing~
+~A dark fractal moon growing~
-~Mountains that were the creatures flesh came and went in a flash~ *Suddenly they stopped, at a reeling tongue*
+~Robert watched as mountains that were the creatures flesh came and went in a flash~ *Suddenly they stopped, at a reeling tongue*
 ~At the end, being pulled toward him, was his sister~ "AG::Robert?"